Polaris expedition: New York to Upernavik

 Even before leaving the Brooklyn Navy Yard on June 29, 1871, the expedition ran into personnel troubles.
-The cook, a seaman, a fireman, and assistant engineer deserted.
+The cook, a seaman, a fireman and assistant engineer deserted.
 The steward turned out to be a drunk and was left in port.
-The ship stopped in New London to pick up a replacement assistant engineer, and left on July 3.
-By the time the ship reached St. John's, there was dissension among the officers and scientific staff.
+The ship stopped in New London, Connecticut, to pick up a replacement assistant engineer, and left on July 3.
+By the time the ship reached St. John's in Canada, there was dissension among the officers and scientific staff.
 Bessels, backed by Meyer, had openly rejected Hall's command over the scientific staff.
 The dissension spread to the crew, which was divided by nationality.

-In his diary, Tyson wrote that by the time they reached Disko Island, "[...] expressions are freely made that Hall shall not get any credit out of this expedition.
+In his diary, Tyson wrote that by the time the expedition reached Disko Island, "[...] expressions are freely made that Hall shall not get any credit out of this expedition.
 Already some have made up their minds how far they will go and when they will get home again."
 Hall asked Captain Henry Kallock Davenport of the supply ship USS Congress to intervene.
-Davenport threatened to have Meyer shackled for insubordination and sent back to the U.S., at which point all of the Germans threatened to quit.
+Davenport threatened to have Meyer shackled for insubordination and sent back to the United States, at which point all of the Germans threatened to quit.
 Hall and Davenport were forced to back down, although Davenport delivered a strongly worded speech on naval discipline to the crew.

 In another open display of dissent, Polaris's boilers had been tampered with by one of the crew.
 The special blubber-fired boilers had disappeared, apparently thrown overboard.
-On August 18, the ship reached Upernavik on Greenland's west coast, where they picked up Hendrik.
+On August 18, the ship reached Upernavik, where they picked up Hendrik.
 Polaris proceeded north through Smith Sound and the Nares Strait, passing the previous furthest north by ship records held of Kane and Hayes.